- In Action

 A number of the incidents, despite their large size, necessitated little or no response as the oil was spilt some distance offshore and did not impact coastlines.
 For this reason some of the names listed may be unfamiliar.

-EXXON VALDEZ and HEBEI SPIRIT are included for comparison although these incidents are further down the list.
-PRESTIGE is also included for comparison.
+PRESTIGE, EXXON VALDEZ and HEBEI SPIRIT are included for comparison although these incidents are further down the list.

 Top 20 Major Spills Table